Board of Directors

 Matthew Barison (he/him) joined the Board of Directors of the Mass.
 LGBTQ Bar Association in 2020.
 Matt is an independent trial lawyer who focuses on criminal defense and civil litigation.
 He is a Bar Advocate with Suffolk Lawyers for Justice, providing high quality indigent legal defense in Suffolk County, and is a regular at the Boston Municipal Court.
 Prior to attending Tulane Law School in New Orleans, LA, Matt served as a Peace Corps volunteer in Uzbekistan and Romania.
 Matt lives in Boston and enjoys swimming and sailing; he also serves on the Board of the Mary Ellen Welch Greenway.
 Matt can be reached though his website

 Rose Collins (she/her) joined the Board of Directors in 2023.
-Rose is an associate at Nelson Mullins Riley & Scarborough (Nelson Mullins) and her litigation practice focuses primarily on complex commercial litigation, bad-faith insurance defense, and employment dispute investigation and litigation throughout the United States.
-Rose is a proud graduate of Boston University School of Law, where she served as the administrative editor of the Boston University Public Interest Law Journal.
-Rose is also a proud alumna of The George Washington University.
+Rose is a litigation and investigations associate at Hinckley Allen, where she focuses primarily complex commercial litigation, as well as employment dispute investigations and litigation.
+Prior to joining Hinckley Allen, Rose was a litigation associate at Nelson Mullins.
+Rose is a proud graduate of Boston University School of Law, where she served as the Vice President of the Student Government Association and administrative editor of the Boston University Public Interest Law Journal.
+Rose is also an alumna of The George Washington University, where she worked at the school's LGBTQ+ Resource Center.
 You can reach Rose at [email protected].

 Philip J. Hamzik, PhD (he/him) joined the Board of Directors in 2024.
 He is an associate at Wolf Greenfield & Sacks P.C.
 (Wolf Greenfield) where he maintains a practice concentrated on patent protection, global patent prosecution, portfolio management and all aspects of intellectual property.
 Philip received his BS in Chemistry from Northeaster University, PhD in Organic Chemistry from the Massachusetts Institute of Technology, and his JD from Suffolk University School of Law.
 Philip can be reached at [email protected]

-Rachel Hutchinson (she/her) joined the Board of Directors in 2022.
+Rachel Hutchinson (she/her) is the current secretary of the Board of Directors which she joined in 2022.
 She is a civil litigation associate at Todd & Weld LLP, where she maintains a practice concentrated on higher education law representing colleges and universities, complex commercial disputes, and employment discrimination.
 Rachel is an alumna of Harvard Law and McMaster University.
 During her 1L and 3L summers, she worked at GLBTQ Legal Advocates & Defenders (GLAD), assisting in the fight for LGBTQ+ parentage rights.
 She can be reached at [email protected]

 Joseph P. Lucia (he/him) has been a member of the Massachusetts LGBTQ Bar Association since 2005 and was elected to the Board of Directors in 2015.
 As a Board member, Joe served as Treasurer from 2019-2023, and he has chaired several committees, including the Judiciary and Amicus Committee, the Law Students Committee, the Audit Committee, and the Winter Party Committee.
 Joe is a 1999 graduate of Boston Latin School, 2003 magna cum laude graduate of Williams College and a 2008 magna cum laude graduate of Boston College Law School.
 Joe served as a judicial law clerk to the Honorable Ariane D. Vuono of the Massachusetts Appeals Court and to the Honorable Margaret R. Hinkle (Ret.) of the Massachusetts Superior Court from 2008 to 2009.
 In 2010, Joe joined the Litigation Department of Foley Hoag LLP’s Boston office, where he worked until April 2014 when he was sworn in as an Assistant Attorney General with the Massachusetts Attorney General’s Office.
 In his role as an AAG in the AGO’s Trial Division, Joe defends civil rights, tort, employment, eminent domain, erroneous conviction, and breach of contract lawsuits brought against the Commonwealth and its agencies.
 You can reach Joe at [email protected].